Social Justice & UNGC

 Christ Church has a long history of working for social justice within our local, national and global community.
 Our commitment to following Jesus’ call has lead us actively seek out ways to serve our community and fight for the rights of all people for over 185 years.
-Currently, many of our social justice oriented projects and activities are initiated by parishioners and our sister churches , Eternal Joy MCC and Living Beatitudes Community.
-We are intentional about living out our values of justice and reconciliation, and actively seek out opportunities to work for justice and peace within our community.
+Currently, many of our social justice oriented projects and activities are initiated by parishioners and our sister church, the Living Beatitudes Community.
+We are intentional about living out our values of justice and reconciliation, and we actively seek out opportunities to work for justice and peace within our community.

 United Nations Global Compact & Human Rights Committee